-- The service was aware of the Accessible Information Standard and had guidance in place to support this. - People's care plans outlined any communication need and documents could be provided in other formats if required. - Information was given to people in an easy read format when required to help aid their understanding.
+- People's care plans outlined any communication need and documents could be provided in other formats if required. - Staff knew how to communicate effectively with people in accordance with their known preferences. - Information was given to people in an easy read format when required to help aid their understanding.
 This demonstrated the service was identifying, recording, highlighting and sharing information about people's information and communication needs in line with the Accessible Information Standard.